Faculty Profile for Dr. Krista J Howard

 - Award / Honor Recipient: Golden Apple Award for Scholarly Activity, Liberal Arts College.
 September 2016

 - Howard, Krista J (Principal), Ceballos, Natalie A (Supporting), Grimes, Thomas (Supporting), Dailey, Stephanie Layne (Supporting), Lu, Yongmei (Supporting), Lee, Hsun Ming (Supporting), Sharma, Shobhit (Supporting), Lawrence, Grayson B (Other).
 Does Social Media Make Us Sick?
 A Pilot Study on the Effects of Social Media on Physiological Reactivity and Mental Health, MIRG, Texas State University, $23784.
-(Funded: July 2018 - Present).
+(Funded: July 2018 - February 2020).
 Grant.

 - Burke, Patricia Jean (Principal), Haskard Zolnierek, Kelly B (Co-Principal), Howard, Krista J (Co-Principal), Lawrence, Grayson B (Co-Principal), Tamir, Dan (Co-Principal).
 Increasing Treatment Adherence in Patients with Metabolic Syndrome: Development of a Support Network Application, MIRG, Texas State University, $25000.
 (Funded: June 2016 - June 2017).
 Grant.